swaneekazoo/website/_posts/2024-01-25-how-to-get-off.md

 Get the [Universal Android Debloater](https://github.com/0x192/universal-android-debloater).
 Using it is quite an involved process, so read the instructions first.
 Use it to uninstall at least `com.android.chrome` and `com.android.vending` (the Play Store).

 If you want to take a step further and turn your phone back into a phone, you'll need to apply a bit of citizen computer science.
 Flash [LineageOS](https://lineageos.org/) to your phone and use the UAD to remove `org.lineageos.jelly` (the web browser).
-Note that if you depend on any mainstream apps, it _will_ be a pain to get them on LineageOS.
+You'll be able to get some apps that can be downloaded as `.apk` files straight from the publisher, such as [Signal](https://signal.org/android/apk/) and [Aegis](https://github.com/beemdevelopment/Aegis/releases/tag/v2.2.2), but note that if you depend on any Play Store apps, it _will_ be a pain to get them on LineageOS.
 Many won't work.
-If you really need them, try using [Raccoon](https://raccoon.onyxbits.de/).
+If you really need one or two, try using [Raccoon](https://raccoon.onyxbits.de/).

 Depending on your requirements, you can even [build LineageOS](https://wiki.lineageos.org/devices/bacon/build/) yourself and exclude `jelly`.
 You will need to be reasonably good with computers to do this.